Avoid technical bankruptcy: strategies to start paying off your technical debt

 - Remove any solution performing tasks that overlap with capabilities in other solutions.

 - Re-assess your uncluttered tech stack.
-Ask yourself, “Can any of these solutions be replaced with a single solution, like a data orchestration platform?”
+Ask yourself, “Can any of these solutions be replaced with a single solution, like a revops automation platform?”
 (Spoiler: they probably can.)

 - Consolidate the data you want to retain into usable fields, then remove all the data fields these solutions added to your CRM and MAP.
 More on this topic below.